human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     --revcomp \
     -e 0.05
 ```
 Notice that we are writing output to `/dev/null`.
 We are working on a subset of these reads so the runtime is reasonable.
-There is no need to hold onto the reads that we are filtering on just a subset of the data.
+There is no need to hold onto the reads that we are filtering on, just a subset of the data.

 <details>
     <summary>